 Common installation and update errors

-In rare cases, you will receive an error message when installing or updating Yoast SEO for WordPress (free or premium).
+In rare cases, you will receive an error message when installing or updating Yoast SEO for WordPress.
 Below, we list the errors that you may encounter.

 - Could not create directory or folder

 - Fatal error: Cannot instantiate abstract class WPSEO_Redirect_Manager